|Bruschetta was served at our table each evening. Tom ate my share the way he often does when such items are served.|

 This morning, after we finished our final included breakfast we walked up the steep stone steps to the lobby to checkout and pay the balance allowing us to quickly be on our way by 1:45, hoping to be early in the queue at the immigration office.

-The fees for the two visa extensions were IDR $710,000, US $54.63, which we paid on Wednesday’s visit.
-Our hotel bill at Puri Bagus Lovina , in its entirety, including the room rate, two pairs of pants, one shirt and bottle of custom made Balinese body oil came to a grand total of IDR $10,313,030, US $793.49.
+The fee for both visa extensions was IDR 710,000, US$54.63, which we paid for Wednesday’s tour.
+Our hotel bill at Puri Bagus Lovina in its entirety, including the room rate, two pairs of pants, one shirt and bottle of custom made Balinese body oil came to a grand total of IDR 10,313,030, US $793.49.

 We were pleasantly surprised with the total and couldn’t have found a more enjoyable and affordable alternative to driving back and forth to Lovina three times in five days for the required process.

 |Although this doesn’t appear to be sweet and sour pork, it was indeed.
 Tom said it was wonderful to order it for two consecutive nights.
 Notice what’s under the green cone on the following picture.|